One poem from each collection 1982 onwards

 Going to bed thankful today won’t be coming back again,

-It’s that bewitching hour when the midnight stars put a spell on your way back when
+it’s that bewitching hour when the midnight stars put a spell on your way back when,

-As cat-owners all over the world owe everything they own to their world of cats
+as cat-owners all over the world owe everything they own to their world of cats:

-Be they castles, mansions, two-up two-downs with garden, or simple bedsit flats.
+be they castles, mansions, two-up two-downs with garden, or simple bedsit flats.

 Is it me or is there some kind of pause button that keeps things on hold

-As the inevitable passing of what you thought you might do makes you feel a little bit cold?
+as the inevitable passing of what you thought you might do makes you feel a little bit cold?

 Or is it just I’m going to bed thankful today won’t be coming back again

-Cursing that bewitching hour when the midnight stars put a spell on my way back when?
+cursing that bewitching hour when the midnight stars put a spell on my way back when?

 We’ve all heard about the human condition, and collected our own private data,

-With some believing a great computer in the sky might be storing it all up to reveal something later
+with some believing a great computer in the sky might be storing it all up to reveal something later.

 But, in the meantime, it’s that bewitching hour when the midnight stars put a spell on your way back when